Matei77/PCom-Client-Server-App/README.md

 Buffering is disabled using `setvbuf(stdout, NULL, _IONBF, BUFSIZ);`.

 Nagle algorithm is turned off for the server's and client's tcp sockets.

+The implementation pass all the tests on the checker.

 ## References